aaa123git/cotk/docs/meta/meta_quickstart.md

      ]}
 ```

+``Hash value`` is provided for checking whether the same dataset is used.

 ~~ contentstart sphinx
 .. note::

-   If you want to know more about metrics, please refer to :mod:`docs of metrics <cotk.metric>`.
+   If you want to know more about metrics, please refer to :mod:`metrics docs <cotk.metric>`.
 ~~ contentend sphinx

 ~~ contentstart readme
-**note**: If you want to know more about metrics, please refer to [docs of metrics](https://thu-coai.github.io/cotk_docs/metric.html).
+**note**: If you want to know more about metrics, please refer to [metrics docs](https://thu-coai.github.io/cotk_docs/metric.html).
 ~~ contentend readme

 ### Publish Experiments